ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

  - 200: Success
- - 400: Mail queue is not valid
+ - 400: Mail queue is not valid or limit is invalid
  - 404: The mail queue does not exist
  - 500: Internal error